1992 Hooters 500: Legacy

 This race is considered the transition from the old age of NASCAR to the new age.
-As veteran and 7 time champion Richard Petty retired, and the future 4 time champion Jeff Gordon made his cup series debut.
+As veteran and 7-time champion Richard Petty retired, and the future 4-time champion Jeff Gordon made his cup series debut.
 This is also the only race in NASCAR history to feature Petty, Gordon, and Dale Earnhardt taking the green flag together.
 All three are considered among the best NASCAR drivers of all time.
 In total, nine former or future NASCAR Winston Cup champions drove in the race; Morgan Shepherd was a former Late Model Sportsman Series champion; and Mike Skinner (who failed to qualify) would eventually win the 1995 Truck Series championship – accounting for 11 NASCAR touring series champions entered in the event.

 The race took place on the old "classic oval" configuration of Atlanta Motor Speedway.
 Later, Atlanta was re-configured to a quad-oval layout, and the start/finish line was moved to the old backstretch.

-After coming up short in the championship battle, Bill Elliott's crew chief Tim Brewer was fired from Junior Johnson Motorsports.
-Had Elliott led the most laps, the season championship would have ended in a tie between Elliott and Kulwicki.
-Thus, Elliott would have been awarded the championship due to his having more wins during the season than Kulwicki (five to Kulwicki's two).
-This was perhaps Johnson's last hurrah as a team owner, as his cars never contended for a championship again.
-Despite Jimmy Spencer driving the team's #27 to two wins and Elliott recording a victory during the 1994 season, the team recorded more failure than success.
-Following the loss of his primary driver, Elliott, and his two sponsors, Budweiser and McDonald's, after the 1994 season, Johnson released Spencer and signed Lowe's to sponsor the #11 for one more season.
-He sold the operation to driver Brett Bodine in 1996 and retired.
+This was perhaps Junior Johnson's last hurrah as a team owner, as his cars never contended for a championship again.
+Elliott returned for 1993 but did not win a race for the first time since 1983, finishing eighth in the points.
+After winning a race with Elliott in 1994, along with two wins by Jimmy Spencer in the #27 McDonald's Ford, Budweiser ended its longtime sponsorship of the #11 and joined Hendrick Motorsports for 1995 to sponsor Ken Schrader.
+Elliott then left the team and took the McDonald's sponsorship with him to start his own team, causing the #27 team to disband.
+Brett Bodine would sign on to drive the #11 with Lowe's sponsorship for 1995, then purchase the team the next year outright.

 The 1992 season was also considered Dale Earnhardt's worst season of his career, finishing outside of the top ten in points, with only one win all season.
 He led the race early, but pitted at a yellow and fell a lap down.
 After battling back to the lead lap, he brushed the wall and finished 26th.
+He would bounce back in 1993 and 1994, winning the Winston Cup again in both years.

 Capping off the season with an 8th-place finish, Jimmy Hensley locked up the 1992 Rookie of the Year award.
 The rookie race for 1992 was mostly uncompetitive, however, as Hensley won by a large margin.
 All of the eligible rookies ran only partial schedules in 1992.